Understanding Adversarial Robustness from Feature Maps of Convolutional Layers: Experiments

-Furthermore, we find that under higher perturbation budgets, when the amplification factor is enlarged from 2 to 3, the resistance performance of upsampling approach decreases significantly, whereas the method of shrinking strides does not have such a phenomenon.
-This just reflects what was discussed in Section \ref{section-upsampling} that interpolation-based upsampling may lead to feature redundancy and thus weaken the learning ability of the model.
+Table \ref{table-stability} presents the performance across various modified RestNet versions, among which the best results are achieved in the case of enlarging convolutional feature maps by a factor of 2.
+Note that the 1-2-2-1 and 1-2-1-2 stride configurations are not as effective as the 1-1-2-2 configuration, because the latter, with the low-resolution dataset, contributes better to model capacity (see Appendix \ref{section-high-resolution} for a discussion concerning the high-resolution case).

+Although a further increase in size hurts the performance slightly, this degradation in consistency accuracy is much more acceptable than that in natural accuracy.
+As can be seen from Figure \ref{fig-performance-stride}, ResNet18 with the 1-1-1-2 stride configuration performs comparably to the baseline (marked in \textbf{black}) on natural accuracy.
+If the consistent accuracy benefits primarily from the model capacity, a similar conclusion should be drawn from Table \ref{table-stability}.
+However, ResNet18 with the 1-1-1-2 stride configuration significantly surpasses the baseline, even on par with the optimal configuration of 1-1-2-2.
+Hence, we can infer that the consistent accuracy improvements benefit from the enhanced anti-perturbation ability.
+It is worth noting that upsampling does not have similar properties, especially when high perturbation budgets are considered.
+This corroborates what was discussed in Section \ref{section-upsampling}, where upsampling may lead to feature redundancy and thus weakens the learning ability of the model.

-\textbf{Computational efficiency.} Figure \ref{fig-computational-cost} compares the floating point operations (Flops) and the total memory required for the two strategies.
-Because the modified stride configuration is still applied to the original image, it requires much less memory and computational cost.
-On the contrary, upsampling inputs consumes more theoretical Flops on meaningless redundant elements.
-Notably, this computational gap will widen further in practice, especially in the procedure of adversarial training.
+\textbf{Computational efficiency.} Figure \ref{fig-computational-cost} compares the floating point operations (Flops) and the total memory required for the two modifications.
+Upsampling inputs consumes more theoretical Flops and memory on meaningless redundant elements.
+Notably, this computational gap will widen further in practice, especially in adversarial training scenarios.
+So shrinking sliding strides is preferable.
+In addition, some acceleration methods (\eg, FastAT \cite{wong2020fgsmrs}) can also be applied to the improved architectures for acceptable training costs.

-According to the above three groups of experiments, we can conclude that 1) properly enlarging features are capable of improving the representation capacity and anti-perturbation ability; 2) stride shrinking is more effective in improving anti-perturbation ability than upsampling the inputs.
+According to the above three groups of experiments, we can conclude that 1) properly enlarging features are capable of improving model capacity and anti-perturbation ability; 2) shrinking sliding strides is more effective than upsampling inputs.

-\subsection{Average pooling versus Max pooling}
+\subsection{Average pooling versus max pooling}

-In this subsection, we will adopt the stride shrinking method for ResNet18 on CIFAR-10, and empirically demonstrate the role of average pooling and max pooling.

-As shown in Table \ref{table-avg-max}, under the original configuration (1-2-2-2), average pooling or max pooling make little difference on both natural accuracy and adversarial robustness.
-But, once the convolutional feature size is enlarged (1-1-2-2), average pooling can improve the natural accuracy and adversarial robustness by 2.99\% and 2.5\%, respectively, whereas max pooling leads to worse performance.
-This is exactly what Proposition \ref{proposition-stability} suggests that enlarging feature size before average pooling, but not before max pooling, is essential for robustness enhancement.